AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Eldermere Tower.md

 3. **The Hidden Secrets:** Scattered throughout the gallery are hidden clues in the form of scrolls, letters, and fragments of a journal written by a former inhabitant of the tower.
 These documents reveal insights into the tower's curse, the purpose of the gallery, and the artist responsible for the enchanted paintings.
 Players can piece together this information to understand the gallery's mysteries.

-4. **The Mirror Trick:** At one point in the gallery, players encounter a large, ornate mirror with an inscription that reads, "Reflect upon your choices."
-When a character approaches the mirror, their reflection steps out and comes to life.
-The reflection engages the character in a philosophical debate or moral dilemma, testing their judgment and decision-making.
-The party must navigate these challenges to pass through the mirror, which serves as a portal to the next part of the gallery.

 **Rewards:**

 1. **Artistic Insights:** Successfully navigating the gallery and solving its puzzles grants the party a deeper understanding of the tower's history, the curse's origins, and the artist who created the animated paintings.
 This knowledge will be invaluable as they confront the tower's malevolent presence.